 Your first real raise feels like oxygen.
 The second is smaller.
 By year five you are the dependable mechanical engineer who closes DFMEA gaps, babysits packaging drop tests, and herds signatures through ECO gates.
 The number on your pay stub stops moving like a career and starts moving like inflation, see Reason #18.

 The public data tell you why.
 The median annual wage for mechanical engineers was $102,320 in May 2024, with the top tenth clearing about $161,000 (U.S. Bureau of Labor Statistics [BLS], 2025).
 Electrical engineers report a $111,910 median, electronics engineers $127,590, and chemical engineers $121,860 in the same period.
 Software developers live on a different curve entirely: a $133,080 median with a 90th percentile above $211,000 (BLS, 2025).
 The spread matters.
-For mechanical engineering, the 75th percentile sits around $127,000, which reads like a ceiling you can touch (BLS, 2024).
-Your raise potential compresses just when your peers’ curves start to pull away.
+For mechanical engineering, the 75th percentile sits at $130,290, which reads like a ceiling you can touch (BLS, 2025).
+Your raise potential compresses just when your peers' curves start to pull away.

 The structure of the work keeps the lid tight.
 You are hired into cost centers, not profit centers, so your value is framed as overhead, see Reason #23.
 When a casting tolerance shifts, a technician shims the fixture to keep the cell alive; you rewrite the validation plan so the data survives review.
 The vibration rig queue dictates your calendar; your authority extends to the test slot you begged for, not the design decision you would change.
-See Reason #20 at https://100reasonstoavoidme.blogspot.com/2025/08/reason-20-plant-picks-your-zip-code.html.
+See Reason #20.

 Oversupply flattens raises too, see Reason #1 and Reason #24.
 When new graduates can slot into your seat, managers feel little pressure to bid up your compensation.
 NACE's latest update shows engineering starting offers essentially flat for the Class of 2024, up less than one percent, while computer and information sciences remain the top-paid category despite a small dip (National Association of Colleges and Employers [NACE], 2025).
 That is how a plateau begins.